 If you have a personal injury or wrongful death claim against a truck driver who caused an accident, you can sue that driver and most likely a trucking company and others.
-This list of possible people that may be included in a lawsuit is below.
+The possible negligent parties you can sue for truck accident injuries and wrongful death include…

 - The owner of the freight.
 Attributing liability to the owner of the freight involves excellent legal skills.